-Lecture 5: Advanced topics
+Lecture 5: Advanced topics in plural logic

 The first lecture of the course introduces data and methodology.
 We present the key semantic data about plurals and mass terms, and emphasize the semantic similarities between these two classes of expressions.
 Moreover, we provide an accessible presentation of the methodological principles and frameworks that play an important role in the development of main semantic approaches to plurals and mass terms (e.g. theories of truth, model theory, mereology, and higher-order logic).